 --Elsie Peterson, Houston, Texas

-Questions to ask as you consider remodeling or modifying your home: (click on the link to go to that question)
+Questions to ask as you consider remodeling or modifying your home:

 How should you modify your home to make it more comfortable?
 To age-in-place you will probably need to modify your house as you mature to increase access and maneuverability.
 These modifications range from the installation of bath and shower grab bars and adjustment of countertop heights to the creation of multifunctional first floor master suites and the installation of private elevators.